jqhong/onsite/README.md

 sudo less /boot/Sysem.map-$(uname -r)
 ```
 2. oasis_lib_path in line 93, change it to "path/to/onsite/oasis_lib/"
+3. ensure the .so files in oasis_lib have X permission. if not, use the compile.sh in each sub-folder to re-generate *.so

 ## compile & install
 ```
 make && sudo insmod ld.ko
 ```

 # Compile the customized linker
 ```
 cd ../